 To cite the NED in a publication, please use the following literature references:

 Yes, lidar data are highly dense point data representing an x, y, z location, along with other attributes, of any terrestrial target reflecting the laser pulse.

 Specific data for average (or mean) county elevations for the United States do not exist at USGS nor is it easily extracted from The National Map.
 You can extract an elevation for the centroid of each county polygo

 Specific data for current mountain peak elevations do not exist at USGS other than what was previously published in an Elevations and Distances in the United States booklet.

 NED Release Notes were previously produced to provide details about the current and previous releases of the NED, its source data, and noteworthy characteristics of the dataset including accuracy, data distribution statistics, and processing notes.

-The NED data are not projected, but are provided in geographic coordinates (latitude and longitude) in units of decimal degrees, horizontally referenced on the North American Datum of 1983.
+All NED layers, except the 1-meter layer are provided in geographic coordinates (latitude and longitude) in units of decimal degrees, horizontally referenced on the North American Datum of 1983.